asagi4/comfyui-prompt-control/README.md

 I try to avoid behavioural changes that break old prompts, but they may happen occasionally.

+- 2023-12-28 MASK now uses ComfyUI's `mask_strength` attribute instead of calculating it on its own.
+This changes its behaviour slightly.
 - 2023-12-06: Removed `JinjaRender`, `SimpleWildcard`, `ConditioningCutoff`, `CondLinearInterpolate` and `StringConcat`.
 For the first two, see [this repository](https://github.com/asagi4/comfyui-utility-nodes) for mostly-compatible implementations.
 - 2023-10-04: `STYLE:...` syntax changed to `STYLE(...)`